The Templates section of the JCA displays a list of all the software templates available on the platform.

 To delete a template, select it within the list, click the appropriate Remove button at the top panel, and confirm via the pop-up.
 Be aware that such an operation may affect customers with the template already in use.

+1. You can Add a new registry by clicking the appropriate button.
 In the Add Registry dialog frame, the following details are required:

 - Name - specify a name to identify your registry